torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

           oom_group_kill
                 The number of times a group OOM has occurred.

+          sock_throttled
+                The number of times network sockets associated with this cgroup are throttled.

   memory.events.local
 	Similar to memory.events but the fields in the file are local to the cgroup i.e. not hierarchical.
 The file modified event